flashjaysan/memo-defold/memo-defold.md

 ### Texture Profiles

+The texture profiles resource file is used in the bundling process to automatically process and compress image data (in Atlas, Tile sources, Cubemaps and stand-alone textures used for models, GUI etc).
+Read more in the Texture profiles manual.

 [VIDE]

 ### Tile Map

+Tile map components display images from a tile source in one or more overlaid grids.
+They are most commonly used to build game environments: ground, walls, buildings and obstacles.
+A tile map can display several layers aligned on top of each other with a specified blend mode.
+This is useful to, for example, put foliage on top of grass background tiles.
+It is also possible to dynamically change the displayed image in a tile.
+That allows you to, for instance, destroy a bridge and make it impassable by simply replacing the tiles with ones depicting the broken down bridge and containing the corresponding physics shape.
+See the Tile map documentation for more information.

 [VIDE]

 ### Tile Source

+A tile source describes a texture that is composed of multiple smaller images, each with the same size.
+You can define flip-book animations from a sequence of images in a tile source.
+Tile sources can also automatically calculate collision shapes from image data.
+This is very useful for creating tiled levels that object can collide and interact with.
+Tile sources are used by Tile map components (and Sprite and ParticleFX) to share graphics resources.
+Note that Atlases are often a better fit than tile sources.
+See the Tile map documentation for more information.

 Un fichier ressource `Tile Source` contient une référence à un seul fichier image constitué d'un groupe d'images placées sur une grille homogène.
 Utilisez cette ressource pour définir des animations d'une sprite sheet à utiliser avec une ressource `Sprite` ou un jeu de tuiles d'une tile sheet à utiliser avec une ressource `Tile Map`.